Luxury Suites Amsterdam – Luxury canal-side suites near buzzy Nieuwmarkt square.

-- Walking: The Red Light District, Medieval Centre, Rembrandt House, and the historic canal ring are all within easy walking distance.
+- Walking: The Red Light District, Medieval Center, Rembrandt House, and the historic canal ring are all within easy walking distance.
 Walkable to the Dutch Resistance museum and the Museum Quarter.

 - Metro and Tram: The nearest metro stop is Nieuwmarkt (5-minute walk), while the nearest tram stop is Waterlooplein (6-minute walk).

 - Taxis, Uber: Taxis and Uber charge around €35 from the airport to the hotel.
 Within the city, Uber rides cost around half of taxi fares.
 It’s often quicker to walk, cycle, or jump on a tram.